osdiab/express-api-boilerplate/README.md

 # express-api-boilerplate

+## NOTE

+* Probably shouldn't use JSON web tokens for authention like this project does because they can't be revoked easily.

+## Intro

 Boilerplate for an API written in Express, based on some previous projects.
 It includes:

 * Documentation and examples on how to use this boilerplate